WWAggr: A Window Wasserstein-based Aggregation for Ensemble Change Point Detection: Experiments

 \section{Experiments}

-Our final pipeline follows Algorithm~\ref{alg:distance_procedure}, with $d$ being the 1-Wasserstein distance and the beta-calibrated ensemble base learners $g_{\vecW_{k}}$.
-In this section, we evaluate our ensemble CPD approach in real-data scenarios with various underlying base detectors for both supervised and unsupervised scenarios.
+Our final pipeline follows Algorithm~\ref{alg:distance_procedure}, with $d(\cdot,\cdot)$ being the 1-Wasserstein distance and base learners $g_{\vecW_{k}}$ being the beta-calibrated deep CPD models.
+In this section, we evaluate our approach in real-data scenarios with various underlying base detectors for both supervised and unsupervised scenarios.